MatthewJDavis/matthewjdavis.github.io/_posts/2019-08-06-manage-azure-ad-powershell-linux.md

 ## Summary

 Using the AZ module in PowerShell core is a handy way to do some basic Azure AD user and group management and can easily enough be incorporated into automation.
-The MS Online (MSOL) module has a lot more features and gives access to lots more properties and I do need to use it from time to time, including to [check and alert if Azure Active Directory Sync has not been able to sync for a couple of hours].
+Despite being old and classed as 'V1' for interacting with AAD, the [MS Online] (MSOL) module gives access to lots more properties and I do need to use it from time to time, including in my previous post on how to [check and alert if Azure Active Directory Sync has not been able to sync for a couple of hours].

 The AZ module has become my daily driver and allows management via linux, mac or Windows.
+As I'm using my Ubuntu laptop more at home, it is great to be able to interact with Azure this way.

 [PowerShell Core]: https://github.com/PowerShell/PowerShell
 [now deprecated]: https://azure.microsoft.com/en-ca/updates/deprecating-service-management-apis-support-for-azure-app-service/